-Recovery gear has been ever evolving, from the very first rope used to tow another vehicle to today’s modern synthetic lines.
+Recovery gear continues to evolve from the very first rope used to tow another vehicle to today’s modern synthetic lines.
 The goal has always been to tow more, do it safely, and make it last.

 The basic design of these early recovery parts worked but the constant danger from a failed part and the difficulty in teaching proper use made them dangerous when not used properly.
 Add the large size and the extreme forces at work when there was a failure the potential for dismemberment or death was very likely.